The Campaign Trail: A Summer Training Series on How to Run for Office & Govern Effectively

 5:30 – 7 p.m.
 (Mountain Time)

-Learn from current and former elected officials about how and why they decided to run for office, their tips on running an effective campaign, and how to govern effectively.
+Learn from current and former elected officials and political campaign experts about how and why they decided to run for office, their tips on running an effective campaign, and how to govern effectively.
 No matter if you’re considering an office at your rural electric co-op or at the school, city, county, or even the state level, our training series will take you through the steps – all the way from deciding whether or not to run to effectively governing after you win.

 How to Run for Office: Part One